But he said to them, “It is I. Do not be afraid.” John 6:20

 8 One of his disciples, Andrew, Simon Peter’s brother, said to him, 9 “There is a boy here who has five barley loaves and two fish, but what are these among so many?”

-12 When they were filled, he said to his disciples, “Gather up the broken pieces which are left over, that nothing be lost.”
-13 So they gathered them up, and filled twelve baskets with broken pieces from the five barley loaves, which were left over by those who had eaten.
+12 When they were full, he said to his disciples, “Gather up the broken pieces which are left over, that nothing be lost.”
+13 So they gathered them up and filled twelve baskets with broken pieces from the five barley loaves, which were left over by those who had eaten.
 14 When therefore the people saw the sign which Jesus did, they said, “This is truly the prophet who comes into the world.”
 15 Jesus therefore, perceiving that they were about to come and take him by force to make him king, withdrew again to the mountain by himself.

 Jesus Walks on Water

 16 When evening came, his disciples went down to the sea.
 17 They entered into the boat and were going over the sea to Capernaum.
 It was now dark, and Jesus had not come to them.
 18 The sea was tossed by a great wind blowing.
 19 When they had rowed about three or four miles, they saw Jesus walking on the sea and drawing near to the boat, and they were afraid.
 20 But he said to them, “It is I. Do not be afraid.”
 21 Therefore they were willing to receive him into the boat.
 Immediately the boat was at the land where they were going.

 They did not wait for his counsel,

 14 but gave in to their cravings in the desert,